copyleft-next/copyleft-next/README.md

   adapted, they must be modified "enough to make it clearly different in wording and not mention GNU".

-The name "GPL.next" is "another name" in the sense meant in this meta-license.
+The name "GPL.next" is considered to be "another name" in the sense meant in this meta-license.
 (It would be a violation of the meta-license to use the "GNU" name, of course.)
-Contrary to what some believe, the "G" in "GPL" does not stand for "GNU", but "General"; "GPL" means "license to (or for) the general public".
-As such, the name "GPL" seems generic.
-Indeed, the common use of "public license" in free software license names without the word "general" probably represents a historical failure to parse "GPL" correctly.
+The "G" in "GPL" does not stand for "GNU", but "General"; "GPL" means "license to (or for) the general public", and is justifiably regarded as the earliest generic term for a FLOSS license.

-A couple of people have nevertheless questioned use of the name "GPL.next" on the assumption that the FSF holds a proprietary interest in the initialism "GPL".
+A couple of people have nevertheless questioned use of the name "GPL.next" on the apparent assumption that the FSF holds a proprietary interest in the initialism "GPL".
 If this represents general sentiment and/or the view of RMS, the name of the project will certainly be changed with all speed. ("Copyleft.next" has been suggested as an alternative name by one critic and potential participant, but other suggestions are welcome.)

 All copyrightable materials included in this project, other than any copied or adapted portions of GNU license texts and except where